MaryamArif17/SQL-Relational-Data-Analysis/README.md

-# SQL-Relational-Data-Analysis
-I built this project while learning SQL.
-It contains practice with joins, grouping, and aggregation using a simple customer–order–payment database.
-The goal was to understand how real data is connected and how SQL can be used to get useful insights from it.
+# SQL Relational Data Analysis

 ## About this project
-This is a simple SQL practice project I built while learning database concepts.
-It helped me understand how real-world data is connected using relationships between tables.
+I built this project while learning SQL to understand how relational databases work in practice.
+It focuses on connecting multiple tables and extracting meaningful information using queries.

 ---

-## What I worked on
+## Database Structure
-I used three tables:
+The project uses three related tables:

 - Customer
 - Orders
 - Payment

-These represent a simple business system where customers place orders and make payments.
+These tables represent a simple business system where customers place orders and make payments.

 ---

 ## What I practiced
-- Joining tables using INNER JOIN and LEFT JOIN
+- INNER JOIN and LEFT JOIN for combining tables
-- Counting records using COUNT()
+- COUNT() for counting records
-- Calculating totals using SUM()
+- SUM() for calculating totals
-- Grouping data using GROUP BY
+- GROUP BY for grouping data
-- Filtering grouped results using HAVING
+- HAVING for filtering grouped results
-- Finding missing relationships using NULL checks
+- Handling missing relationships using NULL checks

 ---

 ## What I learned
-This project helped me understand how SQL is used to turn raw data into meaningful information, like customer activity and spending patterns.
+This project helped me understand how SQL turns raw relational data into useful insights like customer activity, order frequency, and total spending.

 ---

 ## Note
-This project is for learning purposes and is not production-level code.
+This is a learning project created for practice and is not production-level code.